Contact

 Variable, depending on infrastructure

-Shopify provides you with a completely stable system that runs without any additional effort.
-Hosting, CDN, SSL, and updates are included.
-This reduces technical dependencies and saves you hours of support.
-Especially with international shops or large campaigns, you can rely on stable loading times and system availability.
+Shopify provides a fully managed, stable system that runs without additional effort.
+Hosting, CDN, SSL, and updates are all included.
+This reduces technical dependencies and saves you countless support hours.
+Especially for international stores or large-scale campaigns, you can rely on fast load times and consistent uptime.

-BigCommerce gives you more control , but you're in charge of hosting and performance.
-This can lead to better results if you work with a strong development team.
-However, it also increases the effort required for monitoring, debugging, and security.
+BigCommerce gives you more control, but it also puts you in charge of hosting and performance.
+This can lead to great results if you’re working with a strong development team but it also increases the need for monitoring, debugging, and security management.

-If you don't want to deal with caching, server load, or DNS management on a daily basis, Shopify is a less stressful solution .
+If you don’t want to deal with caching, server load, or DNS management on a daily basis, Shopify offers the far more stress-free experience.

-When choosing your platform, it's not just the entry price that counts, but also the long-term cost.
-This includes fixed monthly costs, variable fees, and additional extensions.
-The TCO (Total Cost of Ownership) determines whether your platform is compatible with your business model.
+When choosing your platform, the entry price matters far less than the long-term calculation.
+This includes monthly fees, variable charges, and the cost of extensions.
+Your TCO (Total Cost of Ownership) determines whether the platform is truly compatible with your business model.

 Cost factor